aws-samples/aws-serverless-cicd-workshop/workshop/content/java/buildpipe/cdkinit/_index.en.md

 └── template.yaml                               # SAM template
 ```

-Now install the CDK modules that we will be using to build a pipeline.
-Add the following maven dependencies:
+Now add the CDK dependencies that we will be using to build a pipeline.
+Add the following maven dependencies to you pom.xml:

 ```$xml
         <dependency>